Next Election - City General - November 2, 2021

 - Saturday Hours - City Hall will be open for absentee ballots and voter registration the weekend before an election - 8:00 am - 4:00 pm.

 VERIFY YOU ARE REGISTERED TO VOTE OR TRACK YOUR ABSENTEE BALLOT

 Absentee Voting Options

 All eligible registered voters in Michigan may now request an absent voter ballot without providing a reason.
 Absentee voting is a convenient way to cast a ballot instead of going to the voting precinct on Election Day.
-Absentee ballot applications are available online or at City Hall.
+Even though you may be on the Permanent List, you still must submit an application for an absentee ballot for every election.